puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/catalog_wire_format.markdown

 `"classes"`

 : List of strings.
 This key has no documented use and exists for unknown reasons.
-It is a complete list of the classes contained in the catalog, but is not used when searching for information about classes via the [resource query](resource_query) API.
+It is a complete list of the classes contained in the catalog, but is not used when searching for information about classes via the [resource query][resource_query] API.

 `"tags"`